eXpOSNitc/expos-docs/docs/faq.md

 ??? question "20.
 I am a teacher and wants to use eXpOS for laboratory instruction.
 How should I proceed?"
     You are welcome use eXpOS.
-You may also fork the project on GitHub and customize the project to your own needs subject to the <a href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons</a> license conditions.
+You may also fork the project on GitHub and customize the project to your own needs subject to the [Creative Commons](http://creativecommons.org/licenses/by-nc/4.0/) license conditions.

-    Pro Tip: Suppose your institution has the name ABC University, to host your project on GitHub as exposabc.github.io, create a GitHub account by the name eXpOSABC, fork this project, rename your repository to exposabc.github.io, and host your website using <a href="https://pages.github.com/">GitHub Pages</a>
+    Pro Tip: Suppose your institution has the name ABC University, to host your project on GitHub as exposabc.github.io, create a GitHub account by the name eXpOSABC, fork this project, rename your repository to exposabc.github.io, and host your website using [GitHub Pages](https://pages.github.com/)